 The card gives Mr Jeffries' regiment as the Royal Naval Division but does not indicate whether he was wounded.

 It has been stamped in German and Mr Jeffries - born in 1890 - wrote his personal details and home address in pencil.

-The card, which Mrs Nicholls has handed over to historians in Shepreth, is printed in a mixture of German and English and headed "I am a prisoner of war in Germany."'Not talked about'
+The card, which Mrs Nicholls has handed over to historians in Shepreth, is printed in a mixture of German and English and headed "I am a prisoner of war in Germany."

 Mrs Nicholls said she was a teenager when Mr Jeffries died of lung cancer in 1953.

 "I remember him well.
 I wish I'd asked him about the war.
 But people didn't talk about it," she said.

 "He was a waterworks inspector and worked for the Southend Waterworks Company.

 "I know that when he was taken prisoner the shock paralysed my grandmother, Mabel.